Buying rubber excavator tracks: Tips from an expert.

 • Links: the number of metal inserts or links in the track

-Worried you’ll get the wrong track size for your excavator?
-Not a problem.
-Your local supplier has all the information you need to make sure your excavator is well-equipped for the task at hand.
-And if they can’t, we recommend sourcing an alternative supplier.
-Otherwise, chances are you’ll end up with a dud.
+If you’re unsure, a knowledgeable supplier has all the information you need to make sure your excavator is well-equipped for the task at hand.

 You also need to ensure you select the right tread pattern.
 Tread pattern, like a car tyre, can be the difference between a smooth or rough ride, overall traction, and ground disturbance.
 When considering the tread, it’s important to buy rubber excavator tracks for the surface the machine will be used on the most.